coressoftware/thecore.cf-temp/README.md

 ### Prerequisites

-You can deploy the server however you want, this is just an example of how you can do it.
+This is an example of how to list things you need to use the software and how to install them.
 * Apache (for debian-based systems / using apt)
   ```sh
   sudo apt install apache2